 So If I see Time, I look around hungrily, grab it and tuck it in my pocket.
 I fiddle with it, lose it and find it again in tiny unsuspecting crevices of my life.
 A sliver is perhaps 5:45am before the house is awake-- I am making 3 kid lunches for school, I'll roast vegetable for a soup, throwing vegetables in the oven as I brew my coffee.
 Another is on a work call midday, when I can sneak in dicing vegetables to roast for the week.
-Post-late-night of teaching my dance class in NYC, when the house is quiet, I will slow cook chicken with fresh herbs because...well, because it makes me strangely content to do so.
-Stealing any moment I can, giving it to making real food, is one of my weirder feelings of accomplishments as a Pretty Full Scheduled Human/Mother/Wife .
+Post-late-night of teaching my dance classes in NYC, when the house is quiet, I will slow cook chicken with fresh herbs because...well, because it makes me strangely content to do so.
+Stealing any moment I can, giving it to making real food, is simply a feeling of accomplishment as a Pretty Full Scheduled Human/Mother/Wife .
 Cuz' frankly, I'd just as likely be the first to just grab a couple Twizzlers and be on my way.
 So, here, clockwise from left corner are some latest versions of good, easy food:

-1. Falafel (from Whole Foods fresh) with fresh garbanzos, roasted sweet potato & zucchini, scallion, olive oil and salt
+1. Falafel (from Whole Foods fresh) with then my additions of fresh garbanzos, roasted sweet potato & zucchini, scallion, olive oil and salt

 2. Homemade lentil soup with shredded carrot, roasted cauliflower and baked potato with butter & scallion